 I then realized that I was going to take this new love further and apply to Chico State College to earn a bachelor’s degree in graphic design/visual communication design.
 My children were grown by this time and living their own lives.

-At the age of 50 I was excepted to attend CSUS which was an hour and a half from my home.
+At the age of 50, I was excepted to attend CSUS which was an hour and a half from my home.
 The Visual Communication Design program itself only takes 20 students each semester which is juried by passing a rigorous portfolio entry of 6 pieces.
-Color theory, type, information design, drawing, photography, and a special 3D pieces that is different each semester.
+Color theory, type, information design, drawing, photography, and special 3D pieces that is different each semester.

 It took me two tries to get through this very difficult process but with much determination, I did it and graduated in 2009 at the age of 55 with a Bachelor’s degree in Visual Communication Design.